Tech-How/Bing-Wallpaper-for-iOS/README.md

 - Once you've ran the shortcut and completed the interactive tutorial, it's time to setup the automation.
   - Navigate to the automation tab, and tap the "+" icon.
   - Tap "Create Personal Automation".
   - Choose "Time of Day", and enter a time that works for you.
-(Different regions have different update times, but I use 5 AM EST for the default.)
+(Different regions have different update times, but I use 5 AM EST for the default region.)
   - Search for the action "Text" and tap to insert it.
 Enter the number 0 in the box that appears.
   - Next, search for the action "Run Shortcut" and tap to insert it.
 Choose "Bing Wallpaper for iOS" in the box that appears.
   - Finally, tap next, and disable "Ask Before Running", and "Notify When Run".